wp-plugins/contact-call-plugin/readme.txt

 Contact-Call plugin lets your website visitors call you from your website across the globe for free.
 You can take call on your skype/GTalk/Mobile phone.

-Network world mentioned that Contact-Call is "an extension to your social media presence or Web site" and has given a *rating of 4.5/5.* Read about it here: <a href="http://www.networkworld.com/columnists/2011/022111gearhead.html">Push2Call Cloud Telephony Review</a>
+NetworkWorld mentioned that Contact-Call is "an extension to your social media presence or Web site" and has given a *rating of 4.5/5.* Read about it here: <a href="http://www.networkworld.com/columnists/2011/022111gearhead.html">Push2Call Cloud Telephony Review</a>

 Also, here is Push2Call <a href="www.youtube.com/watch?v=dsSk4Bh-2Ts">introduction video</a>